nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 In the night I have clean the file that calculates the gain for the measurements and measure the gains from the capture.
 Now there are `csv` files with the measurements and MATLAB script for the interpolation.
 I aim to draw the plot with Tikz.

 28 May - Update the gain for the controller by characterizing the sensing: mu_vC=160, mu_iC=90, mu_Vg=312000[24V] or 624000[48V].
+Today is measure day.
+I've taken several measurements to have points for the open-loop control laws.
+There is the distortion/offset in the current sensing that is moving the system from the predicted behavior when amplitudes are small.

+Then, thanks to David, we attached the converter to a 48V battery cluster, and it is working!
+We can control down to 200/500mA, up to 6.5A (limited by the resonant tank sensing circuit)